Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-* Fire Blast (△) with the Pumpkin King Costume the both of them.
-Ice King Skeleton will go down in 2 or 3 hits, while the Fire King Skeleton will stay in place to absorb your Fire Blast, making this very safe.
+Fire Blast (△) is effective against the Ice King Skeleton, while the Fire King Skeleton will absorb its damage.
+That however causes it to standing still to absorb the Fire Blast making it safe to defeat Ice King Skeleton right away.

-* Carefully get behind the Fire King Skeleton, use a Blue Soul and finish it off fast.
-If he becomes black, throw a Re-Possession present at it and keep your distance.
+Fire King Skeleton can only be defeated normally by hitting him behind.
+Be careful when getting behind it, and use a Blue Soul to finish it off quickly.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248718.png">